0xDegenDeveloper/RabbitHoles/cairo_contracts/README.md

 ### Manager Contract

 This contract serves as a permit control system for users and contracts.
 It allows other contracts to limit function calls to specific permit holders using a deployed instance of this contract.
-The contract owner manages these permits and can issue them to users as required.
+The contract owner manages these permits and can issue them to users as needed.
 The permits fall into two categories: regular and sudo.

 A regular permit grants a user access to functions that require it.
-On the other hand, a sudo permit gives a user the authority to issue regular permits.
+And on the other hand, a sudo permit gives a user the authority to issue regular permits.
 The contract owner and any user with a `SUDO_PERMIT` can bind regular permits to sudo permits.
+The `has_valid_permit()` function will always return true for the contract owner.

 #### Example Usages

 For these examples, we'll assume a contract requires a `MINT_PERMIT` to call its mint function as follows:

+> `let Manager =  IManagerDispatcher {contract_address: self.s_MANAGER_ADDRESS.read()}`

-> `assert(ManagerContract.has_valid_permit(get_caller_address(), 'MINT_PERMIT') == true, 'Reason: invalid permit')`
+> `assert(Manager.has_valid_permit(get_caller_address(), 'MINT_PERMIT') == true, 'Reason: invalid permit')`

-##### Basic Permits
+##### Basic Permit

-- The contract owner issues Alice a `MINT_PERMIT`
+- The (Manager) contract owner issues Alice a `MINT_PERMIT`

 In this case, only Alice and the owner can mint tokens.

-##### Sudo Permits
+##### Sudo Permit

 - The contract owner binds `MINT_PERMIT` -> `SUDO_MINT_PERMIT`
 - The contract owner issues a `SUDO_MINT_PERMIT` to Sudoer